-Best for Rental Property Beginners: The Book on Rental Property Investing
+Best Overall: The Book on Rental Property Investing

-Brandon Turner is a real estate entrepreneur and vice president of growth at well-known real estate investing website BiggerPockets.com.
-He wrote the book on rental property investing, literally, and this handy guide explains everything you need to know about succeeding with rental investments as a means of generating cash flow.
+Brandon Turner is a real estate entrepreneur and vice president of growth of well-known real estate investing website BiggerPockets.com.
+He wrote "The Book on Rental Property Investing," and this handy guide explains everything you need to know about succeeding with rental investments as a means of generating cash flow.
 It also outlines the biggest mistakes rental property investors make and how to avoid them.
 If you're looking for a primer to rental property investing that's suited to beginners, this book can help position you to get ahead.
 It's packed with simple strategies and actionable tips for creating and maintaining wealth through income-generating rental property investments.

 Best for Flippers: The Book on Flipping Houses

-If you're interested in flipping houses as opposed to the playing the long game that's usually associated with owning rental properties, you'll want to check out J Scott's book on the topic.
-As a professional flipper, he's developed a very successful system for finding properties to flip, rehabbing them without eating into his profit margin and reselling them for maximum gain.
+If you're interested in flipping houses as opposed to playing the long game that's usually associated with owning rental properties, you'll want to check out J Scott's "The Book on Flipping Houses."
+As a professional flipper, he's developed a very successful system for finding properties to flip, rehabbing them without eating into his profit margin, and reselling them for maximum gain.